 - Not designed to require energy neutrality: Just as PDR in the wholesale market today only dispatches resources in one direction (load reduction), XSP dispatches were only in one direction (load increase) without a corresponding load decrease dispatch.
-Though the pilot did not require resources to be energy neutral, pilot participants still paid their full retail rates for the dispatched load increase, which was a disincentive to wasteful energy use as a response to an XSP event. - Not integrated into the CAISO market: Without a market model to use, the pilot was an out of market product, but designed in a manner to enable market integration in the future. - Not triggered by negative prices: Since the XSP was not bid into the wholesale market, pilot events were dispatched based on administrative decisions to test the overall construct of response to excess supply conditions, not based on actual grid conditions.
+Even with the 2018 introduction in the XSP of bi-directionality, load increase and load decrease dispatches were treated independently, and energy neutrality was not required.
+Though the pilot did not require resources to be energy neutral, pilot participants still paid their full retail rates for the dispatched load increase, which was a disincentive to wasteful energy use as a response to an XSP event. - Not integrated into the CAISO wholesale market: Without a wholesale market model to use, the pilot was an out of market product, but designed in a manner to potentially enable market integration in the future. - Not directly triggered by negative prices: XSP events were dispatched based on administrative decisions to test the overall construct of response to excess supply conditions, not based directly on actual grid conditions.
 This enabled broader testing of participants by allowing more flexibility in when test events were called without having to wait for actual excess supply market conditions.
+However, starting in 2018 the XSP began using day-ahead oversupply forecasts from PG&E's Short-Term Electric Supply (STES) group as a way of triggering dispatches, and these oversupply forecasts use day-ahead wholesale market prices as an input.